JKBoy2244/Clock-App/README.md

 - Then, you extract the project folder
 - After this, go to terminal (if using windows, use windows powershell)

-- Type on the terminal each in order:
+- Type on the terminal each in order(after typing each, press enter before typing the next one):

     dir